 What has the Commission done until now?

-Several specific activities will be piloted in WP2013.
+Several specific activities were piloted in WP2013.
 A set of specific SME-targeted activities including open schemes are proposed in the areas of web based applications, cloud computing, components and systems, content analytics, Future Internet and in FET.
-WP2013 will also include horizontal activities on access to venture capital and supporting clusters and incubator environments for SMEs.
+WP2013 also included horizontal activities on access to venture capital and supporting clusters and incubator environments for SMEs.